AlessandroAvi/Master_Thesis/OpenMV_application/Scripts/README.md

 - `Training_Images`: contains 2 images used for showing the state of the camera while training.

-- `lib`: contaisn 2 script where useful functions are defined for the manipulation of the MNISTA DATASET.
+- `lib`: contains 2 script where useful functions are defined for the manipulation of the MNIST DATASET.

 ## SCRIPTS